Phone: (501) 569-2020

 - Statewide Planning –Manage, coordinate and implement updates to ARDOT’s bicycle and pedestrian related plans and policies.

 - State/local Planning – Serve as a liaison between ARDOT and State agencies, local communities, MPOs and others in development and implementation of their bicycle pedestrian plans, programs, and policies.

 ARDOT Ongoing Bicycle & Pedestrian Special Projects

-- U.S. Bike Route 80 – ARDOT, in preparation to apply for the establishment of two USBRs through the state, has formed a committee to identify a draft corridor for USBR 81 from Memphis to Little Rock to Fort Smith.
-The United States Bike Route (USBR) is a national network of state highways, city streets, county roads and bike paths.
+- U.S. Bike Route 80 –The United States Bike Route (USBR) is a national network of state highways, city streets, county roads and bike paths.
 Its purpose is to facilitate bike travel across the country.
-To date, there are over 13,000 miles that have been designated USBR by AASHTO and Adventure Cycling. https://www.adventurecycling.org/routes-and-maps/us-bicycle-route-system/maps-and-route-resources.
+In the Fall of 2022 AASHTO designated the first segment of USBR 80 from the Tennessee border in Memphis to North Little Rock Arkansas.
+Work is underway to apply for USBR 80 designation from North Little Rock to Fort Smith.
+To date, there are over 18,000 miles in 34 states that have been designated USBR by AASHTO and Adventure Cycling.